reflex-media/lesgo-docs/docs/basics/middlewares/auth.md

 This middleware will verify any basic auth passed to the `Authorization` header of the http request.
 Throws `Middlewares/basicAuthMiddleware::AUTH_INVALID_CLIENT_OR_SECRET_KEY` when a basic auth cannot be found in the clients list configuration.

+This middleware can be used together with `clientAuthMiddleware`, as long as `clientAuthMiddleware` is declared first.
+This is to allow the middleware to identify the matched `handler.event.platform`.

 **Configuration**

 The basic auth configuration for your application is located at `src/config/client.js`.
 Or copy [this file](https://raw.githubusercontent.com/reflex-media/lesgo/master/src/config/client.js) to that path.